There is nothing more tender than a child's heart, or the seeds a mother places there.

-Instead, throughout the day, I found myself reflecting on the little things learn from her, and by her example that has served my life well.
+Instead, throughout the day, I found myself reflecting on the little things I learn from her, and her example that has served my life well.
 I say little things because they weren't all profound moments of learning, but subtle nuances of observing how she lived her life.
 These lessons have surfaced over and over again in the moments I needed them most.

 Love is big.

 These words tumbled back to me when my daughter asked me, "Mommy, is it was okay if I love my new step mother?"

 Ouch!
 In truth, the idea felt a bit threatening at first, but as I reflected on what it meant to say yes, I realized the love she felt for me would in no way be minimized because she loved someone else; I did not love any of my children less at the birth of their siblings.
 The heart is endless and love is truly that big!

 This wasn't meant in the literal sense, although it does fit!
 She re-purposed before it was popular and she saved for the things she dreamed about.
 She made it very clear that if you didn't have the money today, it wasn't going to be there tomorrow either.

 She taught us how to budget, save, keep a checking account.
 She taught us about compound interest; both good and bad.
 But it was the idea of debt being distasteful or harmful that has guided me to living a life without debt or the desire to buy things I can't afford.
 It has also taught me the discipline and reward of delayed gratification.

 The soul has no color.

 Brown skin, white skin, blue eyes or green, these do not define us.
 We are what lies within, and the soul has no color.